 - It breaks the cycle of feeling alone, in pain, and helpless to stop a destructive cycle.

 - It enhances your motivation to make positive changes.

 - It helps you determine a realistic plan to make those changes.

-- It supports you as you step out of the prison cell that’s been your comfort zone for so long.
+- It supports you as you step out of your comfort zone and confront your fears.

 - It empowers you to start pursuing your life’s meaning and purpose.

 My clients laugh when I tell them that ten years ago, I was the definition of a “hot mess” — until I describe what my life was like then.